Create output renderers

 When the value function is received, the renderer will be auto registered with the current session's Output class, hooking it into Shiny's reactive graph.
 By auto registering as an Output, it allows for App authors to skip adding @output above the renderer.
 (If programmatic id is needed, @output(id="foo") can still be used!)

-• In Express mode, the output renderer will automatically render its UI via .auto_output_ui(self, id: str).
+• In Express mode, the output renderer will automatically render its UI via .auto_output_ui(self).
 This helper method allows App authors to skip adding a ui.output_* function to their UI, making Express mode even more concise.
 If more control is needed over the UI, @ui.hold can be used to suppress the auto rendering of the UI.
 When using @ui.hold on a renderer, the renderer's UI will need to be added to the app to connect the rendered output to Shiny's reactive graph.

 • The render method is responsible for executing the value function and performing any transformations for the output value to be JSON-serializable (None is a valid value!).
 To avoid the boilerplate of resolving the value function and returning early if None is received, package authors may implement the .transform(self, value: IT) method.
 The transform method's sole job is to transform non-None values into an object that is JSON-serializable.